Cyanose/Page-Object-Pattern-Selenium-End-2-End-Tests/README.md

 * 8: Failed addition of a new process.

 * 9: Successfull addition of a characteristic to the existing *'DEMO PROJECT'* process.
-Check if ....... was added to the *Characteristics* table.
+Check if characteristic was added Successfully to the *Characteristics* table.

 * 10: Successfull addition of a characteristic to the existing *'DEMO PROJECT'* process.
 Check if it's visible on the Dashboard Page.

 * 11: Failed addition of a characteristic.
 Upper specification limit was not filled

+* 12: Successfull addition of a characteristic to the existing *'DEMO PROJECT'* process, then Successfull addition of a results to this characteristic.
+Check if metrics in the raport are correct.